Star Wars: Episode IV - A New Hope poster

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Star Wars: Episode IV - A New Hope against these established plot points, we can identify how George Lucas utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Wars: Episode IV - A New Hope within the action genre.

 George Lucas's Structural Approach